Factors influencing moving costs from San Francisco to Buffalo

 When is the best time to move from San Francisco to Buffalo?

-The best time to move from San Francisco to Buffalo is during the transitional seasons of spring or fall, considering the summer highs of 81ºF and the winter lows of 17ºF in Buffalo.
+The best time to move from San Francisco to Buffalo is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in San Francisco.

 When is the cheapest time to move from San Francisco to Buffalo?